MSchere/portfolio/index.md

 ## About me
 *Check my CV <a href="cv/Europass_EN.pdf" target="_blank">here</a>*

-I’m a **cypherpunk computer engineer** passionate about **blockchain** and web **development**.
-I’m building amazing solutions that try to improve this fast changing world.
+I'm a **cypherpunk computer engineer** passionate about **blockchain** and **web development**.
+My drive is to create **innovative solutions** that contribute to a rapidly and ever-evolving digital landscape.

-Being a full-stack blockchain developer requires me to be a **continuous learner** as the space moves much quicker than my knowledge about it.
-However, I find learning as one of the biggest pleasures in my life along with going to the gym, reading, playing videogames, raving and spending time with family and friends.

-I also have experience developing traditional finance systems for wholesale banking and data reconciliation scripts.

-I love working with new and **disruptive technologies** that have the power to change how we interact with money, things and people.
+The dynamic nature of blockchain technology keeps me on my toes, constantly **learning** and **adapting**.
+This aligns perfectly with my love for **continuous growth** and discovery.

+Beyond the world of code, I enjoy pumping iron at the gym, losing myself in a good book, exploring virtual worlds in video games and cherishing moments with family and friends.

+My journey in tech has taken me through both **decentralized systems** and **traditional finance**, giving me a unique perspective on the potential for innovation in how we interact with **money** and **data**.

+At my core, I'm driven by the transformative power of **disruptive technologies** and I'm excited to be part of a movement that's reshaping how we engage with the digital world, each other, and the concept of value itself.

 ## Studies and Experience

 <details>
-<summary>Senior Full-Stack developer | <a href="https://byronlabs.io" target="_blank">Byron Labs</a></summary
+<summary>Senior full-stack developer | <a href="https://byronlabs.io" target="_blank">Byron Labs</a></summary>
 <p>*January 2024 - Ongoing*</p>
 - Design & development of the <a class="accent" href="https://vysion.ai" target="_blank">Vysion</a> platform.
 A **cyberintelligence** platform that allows organizations to monitor the **dark web** for threat detection and prevention.